 Responding to the audit letter is never an option.
 Based on which entity sends the audit letter determines the time period to deliver a mandatory response.
 Although a timely response is vital, you should never rush it.

 Consider the reasons why the information is being requested.
 You also want to be aware of the risks to your practice if incorrect or damaging information is given to a government agency.
-Therefore, it is in your interest to speak with a qualified healthcare audit lawyer.
+Therefore, it is in your best interest to speak with a qualified healthcare audit lawyer.

 Before deciding on how you and your staff should respond to the audit request, you should hire a lawyer.
 He or she will confirm what is being requested and what information you should submit.
 Generally, the time sensitive nature of these letters require establishing a relationship with a competent healthcare audit attorney before one is received.